Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Randomization test for quantiles of individual treatment effects

-From Theorem \ref{thm:con_interval_nc} and Corollary \ref{cor:infer_number_larger_threshold}, we can know that, by construction, the $1-\alpha$ lower confidence limit of $n(c)$ is equivalently the number of quantiles of individual effects $\tau_{(k)}$'s whose $1-\alpha$ lower confidence limits are larger than $c$.
+From Theorem \ref{thm:con_interval_nc} and Corollary \ref{cor:infer_number_larger_threshold}, we can know that, by construction, the $1-\alpha$ lower confidence limit of $n(c)$ is equivalently the number of quantiles of individual effects $\tau_{(k)}$'s whose $1-\alpha$ confidence intervals do not cover $c$.
+See Appendix A1.3 of the supplementary materials for further connections with related work.

-\begin{rmk} {\lxr Theorem \ref{thm:con_interval_nc} and Corollary \ref{cor:infer_number_larger_threshold} provide confidence intervals for quantiles of individual effects $\tau_{(k)}$'s as well as numbers (or equivalently proportions) of units with effects larger than any thresholds.
-However, both theorems do not provide point estimation for these quantities.
-Indeed, these quantities are generally not identifiable due to no joint observation of the treatment and control potential outcomes for any unit.
-Consequently, consistent estimators for them generally do not exist.
-Recently, for binary or ordinal outcomes, \citet{lu2018} and \citet{Rosenblum2019} studied sharp bounds and constructed confidence intervals for the proportions of units with positive effects, i.e, $n(0)/n$.
-Importantly, our confidence intervals in Corollary \ref{cor:infer_number_larger_threshold} work for general outcomes. } \end{rmk}